 Above the abbey of Beauregard and below Chartreuse Villeneuve lès Avignon, Porte Rouge Street.
 For Chartreuse lès Avignon click here

-Chapelle Beauregard Villeneuve les Avignon Villeneuve les Avignon Villeneuve les Avignon
+Short exterior shot of Chapelle Beauregard Villeneuve les Avignon Villeneuve les Avignon Villeneuve les Avignon

-Katrina is killed by Gessler's men and they were trying to erase the tracks.
+Scene: Katrina is killed by Gessler's men and they were trying to erase the tracks.
 The picture on the right with the fire is in Villeneuve les Avignon and called Porte rouge street, next to the Chartreuse well.

-At this spot: Horst asks Gessler for extra men because of the rough terrain Tell is hiding.
-Perhaps nice to know is this monastery has a beautiful old church: Saint Michel de Frigolet
+Scene: On this spot: Horst asks Gessler for extra men.
+Because of the rough terrain Tell is hiding they can't catch him.
+This monastery in the back, has a beautiful

-Eglise Sainte Anne (in Boulbon town)
+1986 Eglise Sainte Anne - In Boulbon town 2017